TeaTung/Business_Social_Network_Flutter_App/README.md

 If you see branch feature/name_of_your_branch is deleted, your code is accepted and merged to Develop.
 If anything wrong with that code you will receive email with comments.

-#Bước 12:Checkout Develop, pull newest code and repeat the process
+#Step 12:Checkout Develop, pull newest code and repeat the process
 > git checkout develop
 > git pull